c3lang/c3-web/docs/language-fundamentals/expressions.md

 3. The result of arithmetics on constant expressions.
 4. Compile time variables (prefixed with `$`)
 5. Global constant variables with initializers that are constant expressions.
-6. The result of macros that does not generate code and only uses constant expressions.
+6. The result of macros that do not generate code and only use constant expressions.
 7. The result of a cast if the value is cast to a boolean, floating point or integer type and the value that is converted is a constant expression.
 8. String literals.
 9. Initializer lists containing constant values.